manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	 strict-ssl = false
 	 ```

-	 It will bypass the SSL certificate validation and install the live-server plugins.
+	 It will bypass the SSL certificate validation and install the live-server plug-ins.

-	 > **Note**: Though the instructions in the `.apmrc` file says *... should not be edited ...*, ignore that and continue adding the above line.
+	 > **Note**: Though the instructions in the `.apmrc` file says *... should not be edited ...*, ignore that and continue adding the given line.

 	<if type="hidden">